 There are many reasons to start thinking about writing a Will and the type of Will you may need.
 It is especially important if you have a property and a mortgage, other assets, are married or cohabiting, have children or have other people who depend on you financially.

-The law surrounding inheritance can be complex, which is why Skipton feel it's important that your Will is drawn up by experienced Will Writing professionals.
+The law surrounding inheritance can be complex, so we feel it's important that your Will is drawn up by experienced Will Writing professionals.
 That’s why we refer you to Redstone Wills Ltd for your Will needs; our chosen Legacy partner and specialists in Wills.
 We are confident that they can construct a Will to offer you and your family peace of mind for the future.

 Leaving a Will means you can: